michals2/ai-trainer/README.md

   - [ ] Browser history and the model creator steps can get out of sync
 * Frontend
   - [X] [upload files to browser](https://scotch.io/tutorials/use-the-html5-file-api-to-work-with-files-locally-in-the-browser)
+  - [ ] Check the uploaded files to ensure they are readable image types
+  - [ ] Add ability to add labels to images
+  - [ ] Add ability to create new labels
+  - [ ] Add login and saving of images/labels/user credentials